 Old Tom Morris was born in St. Andrews in 1821 as Tom Mitchell Morris Sr. In his mid-teens, he began a four-year apprenticeship followed by a further five years of employment as a journeyman under the watchful eye of Allan Robertson of St. Andrews.
 Old Tom Morris was fired on the spot in 1848 for the blasphemous use of the gutty ball as opposed to the feathery ball which Allan Robertson sold.

-In 1851, Old Tom moved to Prestwick to serve as professional and keeper of the green.
-Upon arriving, work was undertaken to layout, construction and maintain the course itself.
+In 1851, Old Tom moved to Prestwick to serve as a professional and keeper of the green.
+Upon arriving, work was undertaken to layout, construct, and maintain the course itself.
 Besides, he also founded what is now known as the Open Championship, winning it four times in the 1860s.

 His legacy continues to be felt.
 Those influenced by him and who apprenticed under his tutelage included Bob Simpson, Archie Simpson, CB MacDonald, Donald Ross, AW Tillinghast and Donald Ross.
 These men furthered the discipline of golf course architecture and inspired the current generation of practising architects.